The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 This guide describes what to expect during an interview for U.S. refugee resettlement with USCIS.

 Then you will have an interview with an officer from the U.S. government.
 The officer is called a Refugee Officer.
-The interview is called the USCIS Interview or a Jury Interview.
+The interview is called the USCIS Interview.
 This is a very important interview.
 This interview will determine if your case can move forward to final security checks and medical checks.
 If your interview is taking place at UNHCR, then it is not the USCIS interview.

 Why are you being interviewed?

 The purpose of the RSC pre-screening interview is to gather all of your biodata and other information to prepare for the USCIS interview.
 The employee at the RSC will ask for your biodata and the biodata of all of your family members on your case, and collect documents that are important for your case.